juliandunn/azure-docs/articles/virtual-machines/windows/chef-automation.md

 With the latest cloud API release, Chef provides seamless integration with Azure, giving you the ability to provision and deploy configuration states through a single command.

-In this article, you set up your Chef environment to provision Azure virtual machines and walk through creating a policy or “CookBook” and then deploying this cookbook to an Azure virtual machine.
+In this article, you set up your Chef environment to provision Azure virtual machines and walk through creating a policy or “Cookbook” and then deploying this cookbook to an Azure virtual machine.

-Let’s begin!

 ## Chef basics
 Before you begin, [review the basic concepts of Chef](http://www.chef.io/chef).